 Make sure whatever activity (or activities) you decide on incorporating into your day are things that you are comfortable doing.
-Don’t forget to consider the physical capabilities of your guests as well.
+Don’t forget to consider the physical capabilities of your guests (if you plan on having any) as well.
 Also make sure to research the location you’re interested in eloping in.
 You will want to learn the weather patterns based on time of year for your elopement, lodging, parking, associated fees, and crowds.
-I have a blog post on this if you need suggestions on where to elope in New York.

 Eloping doesn’t mean that you forego all the wedding details (unless you want to!).
 Don’t skip the wedding details that are important to you.
 If you want an arbor and flowers, bring them!
 If you want a handful of close family + friends, bring them!
 (This may also influence what activities you do throughout your day.)
 Your elopement can be as simple or as extravagant as you’d like.
 There are literally ZERO rules when it comes to eloping!

 Research, research, research.

 Elopements are typically less planning versus traditional weddings, but that doesn’t mean they’re planning-free.
 You want to research (just to name a few):

 + your vendors (including your photographer!)

 + any required permits for your ceremony location (as well as what rules they may have in place)

 + marriage license process for the state/country you’re in

 + the typical weather for that time of year

 + time and distances to/from locations you want to visit